exoscale/sos-client-bucket-lifecycle/README.md

 ## Usage

-Be sure to have the Go binary [installed](https://go.dev/doc/install)
+Be sure to have the Docker [installed](https://docs.docker.com/get-docker)

 Download and install the sos-client-bucket-lifecycle binary: